MeryemCiftciAly/analyst-journal/README.md

 Tools & Technologies I Work With
 SQL, Tableau, R, Google Sheets, GitHub, and more.
 How to Reach Me
 I’m open to collaborations, job inquiries, or just chatting about data!
-Feel free to connect with me via LinkedIn https://www.linkedin.com/in/meryack s or send an inquiry.
+Feel free to connect with me via LinkedIn https://www.linkedin.com/in/meryack  or send an inquiry.